✨ September Sale! ✨

 Invest half your raise

 Justin started out pretty normal.
 He got a job and spent every penny to his name.
-But after a year of making about the US median household income he realized he was still broke.
+But after a year of making about the US median income he realized he was still broke.
 So he hatched his plan: Invest half of all future raises.

 ⁣